noemenend/bfollowb/README.md

 + Login as default user with orangepanda844:wonderboy
 + Click "Follow" next to "Sigmar Kebling"
 + Click the logout icon top right
-+ Login as "Sigmar Kebling" with bluezebra268/president
++ Login as "Sigmar Kebling" with bluezebra268:presiden.
+Logout (not clear history)
-+ Click on Requests and see if you have one from ""
++ Login again as orangepanda844:wonderboy.
+Click on Requests and see if you have one from "Sigmar kebling"

 ![Login page](https://github.com/noemenend/bfollowb/blob/master/public/images/requests.jpg)
 ![homepage](https://github.com/noemenend/bfollowb/blob/master/public/images/usersPage.jpg)